Fair Employment / Wage and Hour (Equal Rights) Labor Law Training Topics

 Provides basic information about current Equal Rights Division hearing practices and procedures in contested cases, including settlements, notices of hearings and responses to notices, "discovery" (information exchange), subpoenas for witnesses and documents, and appeals.

 Avoiding "Loaded" Employment Application and Interview Questions that May Discriminate

 Asks you to consider, when was the last time you took a good look at that application form you’re

 using?
 What about interview questions?
 Are some of the questions discriminatory or interpreted as discriminatory?
 This topic looks at how the Wisconsin Fair Employment Law applies to the recruitment process and offers alternative questions to help avoid discrimination when gathering information needed to help choose the right candidate for the job.

-Provides information about harassment under the Wisconsin Fair Employment Law.
-Includes a discussion of sexual harassment and harassment based on other characteristics such as race, color, national origin, and sexual orientation.
-Utilizes case law to illustrate concepts, emphasizes the importance of strong company policies prohibiting unlawful harassment, and provides suggestions for handling and investigating complaints.
+Provides information about harassment under the Wisconsin Fair Employment Law (WFEL).
+It includes a discussion of sexual harassment and harassment based on other characteristics such as race, color, national origin and sexual orientation.
+We use case law to illustrate concepts, emphasize the importance of strong company policies prohibiting unlawful harassment, and provide suggestions for handling and investigating complaints.

-Focuses on issues relating to overtime, hours of work, wage payment requirements, and minimum wage.
-Also includes a discussion of child labor.
-Time permitting, also provides information on topics such as the Business Closing/Mass Layoff Notification law and personnel records.
+Focuses on issues related to overtime, hours of work, wage payment requirements, and minimum wage.
+This topic also includes discussion of the employment of minors,as well as information on topics such as the Business Closing/Mass Layoff Notification law and the open personnel records law.